Curated content examples from health & wellness blogs

 Content curation is the act of collecting high-quality sources from the web and sharing it with my audience. (ref)

-You can use it to create a new blog post without creating your own fresh content from scratch.
 It’s rounding up awesomeness from other blogs and experts, and packaging it nicely into a new blog post for your audience (while only posting excerpts and linking back to the original sources).

 It’s essentially a blog idea that shares link love. <3

-I have curated a nice selection of examples of recipe and wellness posts that curated their own content.
+I’ve curated a nice selection of examples of blog posts that have curated recipes, news, and expert quotes.
 (Is that curated squared???).
 I hope you can get inspired to pick and choose what you like to create your own curation.

 PRO TIP: Don’t copy and paste any more than a short quotation from someone’s website.
-You don’t want to create duplicate web content for them.
+You don’t want to come across as stealing or infringing copyright.
 Post just a short excerpt or quotation, and always ALWAYS link back to the original source.

 Recipe Content Curation

-One of my favourite sites for awesome curated recipes is Greatist.
-They find a bunch of recipes on a particular food or meal, e.g. chia pudding recipes, and put them together in a beautiful way.
+One of my favourite sites for curated recipes is Greatist.
+They find a bunch of recipes on a particular food or meal, e.g., chia pudding recipes, and put them together in a beautiful way.

 Here’s one of my favourite posts that I keep coming back to for breakfast inspiration.
 It’s 36 Chia Seed Pudding Recipes That Taste Like Dessert.

 NOTE: Even though I’m always looking for new chia recipes, I admit, most of the time I keep coming back to #31 Maple Walnut Chia Seed Pudding.
-It’s freaking amazing! #IAmCanadian #IKnowChiaIsNotCanadian #MapleSyrupAndWalnutsAreCanadian #TryThisRecipe
+It’s amazing!

 What I love about this curated post is:

-- The content delivers what the headline specifically promises;
+- The content delivers what the headline specifically promises (it’s not clickbait).

-- All of the recipes are organized by sub-headers: Fruity, Chocolatey, and Other Amazing Flavors;
+- All the recipes are organized by sub-headers: Fruity, Chocolatey, and Other Amazing Flavors.

 - The individual recipe titles are numbered, large, and underlined so it’s easily skimmable to find the best recipe they’ve curated.

-- Short description of the recipe along with the link.
+- It includes a short description of the recipe along with the link.

-I have a few post with curated recipes too.
-My post popular one is all about Turmeric vs. Curcumin, where I explain the difference, and then link to over 100 turmeric recipes.
-I even have a backlink from Problogger on this post as an example of evergreen content!
-Woo hoo! 🙂
+I have a few posts with curated recipes too.
+My most popular one is all about Turmeric vs. Curcumin, where I explain the difference, and then link to over 100 turmeric recipes.
+I even have a backlink from Problogger on this post as an example of evergreen content! 🙂

 What I like about this curated post:

-- It’s got a bit of education at the beginning because turmeric has curcumin, it is not wholly curcumin;
+- It’s got a bit of education at the beginning because turmeric contains curcumin, it is not curcumin.

-- I requested delicious turmeric-containing recipes from my holistic nutrition colleagues to showcase;
+- I requested delicious turmeric-containing recipes from my nutrition colleagues to showcase.

 - It’s sorted by type of recipe: spice mixes, breakfasts, snacks, etc.